-A colonoscopy is performed in a hospital or an outpatient center.
+Typically, a colonoscopy is performed in an outpatient center.
 Moreover, the procedure will usually take from 30 to 60 minutes.
 A health care professional will place an intravenous (IV) needle into a vein in your arm or hand.
-They will use this needle to give you sedatives, anesthesia, or pain medicine.
-This will help you not be are or feel the discomfort during the procedure.
+Then, the doctor will give you anesthesia or a strong sedative so that you fall asleep.

-For the procedure, you’ll like on a table while the doctor inserts a colonoscopy through the anus and into your colon and rectum.
-Furthermore, the scope is used to inflate the large intestine with air for an enhanced view.
-The tiny camera at the end of the tube lets the doctor examine your large intestine.
-You’ll likely be asked to move a few times on the table to adjust the better viewing.
+For the procedure, you’ll lie on a table while the doctor inserts a colonoscopy through the anus and into your colon and rectum.
+The scope is used to inflate the large intestine with air for an enhanced view.
+A tiny camera at the end of the tube lets the doctor examine your large intestine.

 Once it reaches the opening of your small intestine, the doctor will slowly remove the scope and once again examine the lining of your large intestine.
 Moreover, doctors may see a colonoscopy to remove polyps and send them to labs for further testing.